 Companies with social media strategies are disciplined in keeping posts on brand, they link with a purpose from their social feeds (often to their own sites), and they share valuable content that their followers find relevant, as evidenced by the conversations sparked online.

-Relax: You don’t need to be active on every social media site!
-Some may not even be a good fit for your company; forcing posts on the wrong platform is counterproductive.
+Relax- you don’t need to be active on every social media site!
+Some may not even be a good fit for your company, and forcing posts on the wrong platform is counterproductive.

-Choosing specific objectives for each of your social media profiles will help keep your feeds focused and working toward something.
+Choosing specific objectives for each of your social media profiles will help keep your feeds focused and working toward a greater goal.

 “Set goals?,” you might say.
 “I already set an objective.”
 An over-arching objective will guide all your posting activity.
 A goal, on the other hand, defines how you will achieve your objective.

 The key to effective social media goals is to make them attainable, time-specific, and measurable.
 Let’s say your objective is to entice social media followers to click from your social feed onto your website.